 After lunch, I started my descent to Città Bassa by way of the scalette di Bergamo, a series of ancient stairwells that have been used for centuries by the city’s populace.
 Today, the scalette offer a pedestrian-only scenic route for visitors, while maintaining their popularity with locals, particularly runners looking for an intense workout.
 I began by taking the Salita dello Scorlazzone, which originate across the street from Ristorante Baretto.
 A mule track framed by stone walls concealing grand villas turned into 162 steep stone steps that let out onto Via Sudorno.

 After a quick left and right, I continued along the Salita Scorlazzino, a scenic stretch abutting terraced meadows and gardens.
 Halfway down, a sweeping view appeared of the Roman-style campanile of Tempio dei Caduti (Temple of the Fallen).
 I finished by scaling the Scaletta delle More, a series of 245 steps that pass through active growing fields and greenhouses.
 Ahead and to the left were uninterrupted views of Bergamo Alta and the Venetian Walls, set aglow against an immaculate blue sky.

 Scaletta delle More terminates in Santa Lucia, a residential neighborhood that reminded me of Los Angeles, with luxury low-rise apartment complexes, palm trees, and barely anyone on the streets.
 I walked a mile along Via dello Statuto to reach the buzzy shopping district of Città Bassa, with a plethora of boutiques, cafes, and gelaterias crammed along Via Sant’Alessandro, Via XX Settembre, and the surrounding streets and alleyways.
 I stumbled into Hōsio, a local Italian menswear atelier specializing in knits, and bought a beautiful merino wool cardigan with patch pockets and a unique color-blocked pattern in shades of cerulean and emerald.
-Then I waited on line for 20 minutes at Gelateria La Romana for, in my opinion, the best gelato in Italy.
-I got two scoops of croccante all’amarena, a modern riff on a classic flavor.
+Then I waited on line for 20 minutes at Gelateria La Romana for two scoops of croccante all’amarena – a modern riff on the classic duet of cherry and vanilla.